 - Videos may be checked out for 14 days.

-Please keep in mind that all materials leaving the library must be checked out at the circulation desk.
+Please keep in mind that all materials leaving the library, or kept in lockers or student offices, must be checked out at the circulation desk.

 What Can't I Check Out?

 Some materials cannot be removed from the library.
 These include reference books, periodicals (both bound and current), maps, newspapers, microforms and college catalogs.
 In addition, course reserve material must be used in the library.
 If you wish to access items in the University Archives, the Lincoln Reading Room Collection, or the Milwaukee Downer Room Collection, please contact a reference librarian.
 These items must also be used in the library and specific rules apply for their use.

 How Do I Renew Items?

 If you wish to keep an item longer than the circulation period, and if no one else has asked for it, please renew them via your library account.
 You can also bring the item to the circulation desk for renewal and a new due date.
 Renewals by telephone are also acceptable, however, these materials will not show a valid due date stamp and will be picked up by circulation desk personnel if left in library study areas.

 If the book you are looking for is not on the shelf, please check at the circulation desk.
 It has probably been checked out.
 If it has been out to one person two weeks or more, we can recall it for you and it will be back in two days or less.
 Videos and music CDs can be recalled after they have been out for three days.
 The converse is also true--if you have an item which someone else wants, and if you have had it for two weeks (or three days for CDs and videos), we will notify you and you must return it within two days.
 Materials recalled for reserve use must be returned immediately.